mikamautnerrohde/researchproject/Research Project Manual.md

 |
 :----: |
-The student formulates a clear research question | Phone |
+The student formulates a clear research question |
-Pipe |

-The student develops and test
+The student develops and tests hypotheses that addresses the research question|

-s

-a hypothesis that addresses th

-e question

-The student

-creates

-/plans

-a reasonable timeline for the

-research

-The student

-collects and

-reads

-relevant literature and in due time

-incorporat

-es

-th

-is

-in the written report
+The student schedules work to meet important deadlines| The student collects and reads relevant literature|

-The student writes and submits a Research Proposal to the programme

-within one month after
+The student writes and submits a Research Proposal to the programme within one month afterregistering

-registering

 the project